Free ebook offering step-by-step guidance and tools to set up your performance management system.

 📚 Recommended Reading: How to Conduct Manager Evaluations?

-Providing improvement feedback for manager performance requires tact and preparation.
+Providing improvement feedback for a manager requires tact and preparation.
 Here's how to approach the conversation thoughtfully.

 Timing and Setting